soto-project/soto-cognito-authentication-kit/README.md

 ```
 let username = "johndoe"
 let attributes: [String: String] = ["email": "user@email.com", "name": "John Doe", "gender": "male"]
-return authenticatable.createUser(username: username, attributes: attributes, on: request.eventLoop)
+return authenticatable.createUser(username: username, attributes: attributes)
 ```
 The attributes you provide should match the attributes you selected when creating the user pool in the AWS Cognito console.
 Once you've created a user an email is sent to them detailing their username and randomly generated password.
-The `on:` parameter is an eventLoop to do the work on.

 As an alternative you can use the `signUp` function which takes a `username` and `password`.
 This will send a confirmation email to the user which includes a confirmation code.
 You then call `confirmSignUp` with this confirmation code.
 For this path to be available you need to have the 'Allow users to sign themselves up' flag set in your user pool.